whitbreezy/regex-tutorial/gist-regex.md

 ## Regex Components

-Regex expressions are wapped in two forward slashes /regex/.
+Regex expressions are wapped in two forward slashes, for example: `/regex/`.
 Everything inside those two forward slashes is part of the regex and define a search pattern for matching.
 In the next few sections, I will define the meanings of the symbols inside of the two forward slashes of the regex for matching a hex value

 ```
 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/